 At Twist Bioscience, we work in service of customers who are changing the world for the better.
 In fields such as medicine, agriculture, industrial chemicals and data storage, by using our synthetic DNA tools, our customers are developing ways to better lives and improve the sustainability of the planet. https://twistbioscience.com

-With a portfolio of more than 4,000 products covering the fields of genomics, protein analysis and expression, cellular analysis, drug discovery and genetic identity, Promega is a global leader in providing innovative solutions and technical support to life scientists in academic, industrial and government settings.
+With over 4,000 products in genomics, protein analysis and expression, cellular analysis, drug discovery and genetic identity, Promega is a global leader in providing innovative solutions and technical support to life scientists.

-Promega products are used by life scientists who are asking fundamental questions about biological processes as well as by scientists who are applying scientific knowledge to diagnose and treat diseases, discover new therapeutics, and use genetics and DNA testing for human identification. https://www.promega.co.uk
+Promega products are used by scientists asking fundamental questions about biological processes and applying scientific knowledge to diagnose and treat diseases, discover new therapeutics and use genetics and DNA testing for human identification.